xnyan/domino/README.md

 /exp-test has the scripts for quick start and testing the intallation.

 /dynamic is the source code of Domino.
-Dynamic is an alias name of Domino in the repo because of historic reasons.
-TODO: rename dynamic to domino.
+Dynamic is currently an alias name of Domino in the repo.

 /fastpaxos is the source code of Fast Paxos.